Introduction

 Bindings

 We'll come back to recursive functions in a bit.
-First, let's see how let allows us to introduce varible bindings.
+First, let's see how let allows us to introduce variable bindings.

 lurk-user> (let ((a 1)) a)